zxrepo/tbblue/docs/PI2CSPIreadme.txt

 ------------------------------------

-This is useful to learn more as it is low speed and runs on stock Raspibian at the 80-100KHz the Next SPI bus can achieve in Software - and some software is already installed to use it on Raspibian.
+This is useful to learn more as it is low speed and runs on stock Raspibian at the 80-100KHz the Next i2c bus can achieve in Software - and some software is already installed to use it on Raspibian.

 DO NOT ENABLE i2c ON THE PI